 The establishment of the biblical canon resulted from consistent criteria in apostolic inclusion and the evaluation of inspiration in the books.

 Analysis of the Ecumenical Process of Establishing Biblical Canon

 There was no unilateral or universally agreed-upon process in establishing biblical canon—no one council government.
 Instead, the canonicity of texts finds its realization in their common usage and authority.
 Individual churches held their collections of scrolls in no specific order, thus establishing their local canon.
-Early Christian churches were unorganized, lacking a central authoritative rule, so different books differed in various churches.
-The main difference for early Christians was in the Old Testament canon: “The protestant Old Testament includes fewer books than the Old Testament canons of other Christian groups.“
+Early Christian churches were unorganized, lacking a central authoritative rule, so unique books differed in various churches.
+The fundamental difference for early Christians was in the Old Testament canon: “The protestant Old Testament includes fewer books than the Old Testament canons of other Christian groups.“

 The Apocrypha is a group of books that are still Catholic Bibles.
 These books represent extant writings from the Old Testament, which mainly address the future of Israel and Messianic hope.
 Protestant Bibles have excluded the Apocrypha.
 The New Testament Apocrypha was different from the Old Testament Apocrypha.
-The NT Apocrypha contain writings that the early Christian churches universally rejected due to their authorship or viewpoint.
+The NT Apocrypha contain writings that the historic Christian churches universally rejected due to their authorship or viewpoint.

 It is essential to distinguish the nature of authority between the church and the canon.
 The church is not the determiner of the doctrine but the discoverer.
 The church comes from the doctrine and should never assume an authoritative or absolute role or rule over the canon.
 The proper context is for the church to be the witness and servant to God’s inspired Word.

 Additional criteria for inclusion in canon other than the acceptance of apostolicity are:

 - Is the book written by a spokesperson for God confirmed by an act of God?

 - Did the book tell the truth in the power of God?